culturetogoberlin/sparql-how-tos/README.md

 ## Queue - Problems that wait for a solution

+### classes that are direct or indirect subclasses of a certain class

+Problem:

+List all classes that are direct or indirect subclasses of a certain class.

 ### Items with Wikipedia articles in certain languages, missing an article in a specific language

 Problem: